-While still not back to full strength, that pause led to the team making some headway in the health and safety department.
+While still not back to full strength, or back to being able to hold formal practices, that pause has led to the team making some headway in the health and safety department.

-Here is a rundown of which Bulls players are in and out of health and safety protocols with a home matchup against the Los Angeles Lakers looming at 7 p.m.
-CT on Sunday:
+Here is a rundown of which Bulls players are in and out of health and safety protocols:

 Which Chicago Bulls players are out of COVID-19 protocols?

 Head coach Billy Donovan confirmed Thursday in a Zoom call with reporters that White and Green have re-entered the team's practice facility to begin the process of ramping their conditioning back up to game shape.

 “Coby has been back maybe a day or two more than Javonte.
 He seems to be responding fine in terms of what he’s been able to do with the (cardiac) screening and on-court activity,” Donovan said.
 “Javonte, like anything else, was winded being away from it for a period of time.”

 The status of each of those players for Sunday's home game against the Lakers is yet to be announced, but each took steps in the right direction this week.

 Which Chicago Bulls players are in COVID-19 protocols?

 Matt Thomas, Derrick Jones Jr., Ayo Dosunmu, Stanley Johnson, Zach LaVine, Troy Brown Jr. and Alize Johnson all remain in health and safety protocols.